How to make a Scatter Plot

 The first thing I miss are axis titles.
 In our case, the horizontal axis is rate, and the vertical axis is performance.
 We are aware of this, but the person who does not have access to the data does not know it.
 In this case, we need to add axis titles to avoid the recipient misunderstanding the chart.

-See also How to Plot a Line Graph in Excel
+See also How to create a chart from equation in Excel

 To add an axis title, click on the chart, then on the little green plus that appears on the right and select the axis titles option.